Ahkonsu/wpproatoz-code-snippets/readme.txt

 == Description ==

-This plugin allowa you to turn on and off of a number of code snippets that provide actions or filter to makke things happen.
+This plugin allows you to turn on and off of a number of code snippets that provide actions or filter to makke things happen.

 This plugin also features a configuration page where you can easilly toggle item on and off.